Transparent, all-in pricing — surgeon’s fee, operating room, anesthesia, and implants included.

 How much does breast augmentation cost in Little Rock?

-At Little Rock Plastic Surgery, breast augmentation starts at $6,975 all-in for saline implants and $8,175 all-in for silicone Motiva implants.
-The Motiva Preservé technique is $10,175 all-in.
+At Little Rock Plastic Surgery, breast augmentation starts at $7,475 all-in for saline implants, $8,475 all-in for silicone, and $9,275 all-in for Motiva Ergonomix silicone implants.
+The Motiva Preservé technique is $12,150 all-in under local anesthesia or $13,500 with twilight sedation.
 All prices include the surgeon’s fee, operating room, anesthesia, and implants.

 How much does a breast augmentation with lift cost?

-Breast augmentation combined with a lift (mastopexy) is $12,875 all-in at Little Rock Plastic Surgery.
+Breast augmentation combined with a lift (mastopexy) is quoted at consultation at Little Rock Plastic Surgery, because the extent of the lift varies by patient.
 Combining both procedures in a single surgery is significantly less expensive than performing them separately, because the patient only pays one operating room fee and one anesthesia fee.

 Does insurance cover breast augmentation?